braze-inc/braze-docs/_docs/_developer_guide/platform_wide/getting_started/integration_overview.md

 Talk to your marketers about their desired customizations.
 For example, do you want to implement the default Braze Content Cards?
 Do you want to slightly tweak their look and feel to match your brand guidelines?
 Do you want to develop an entirely new UI for a component and have Braze track its analytics?
 Different levels of customization require different levels of scope; see our [customization overview for more information][6].

 ### Getting dashboard access
 The Braze dashboard is our web UI interface.
 Marketers will use the dashboard to do their job and create content.
+Developers use the dashboard to manage settings for integrating apps, such as API keys and push notification credentials.

 Your team administrator should add you (and all other team members who need access to Braze) as users on your dashboard.

 ### Workspaces and API keys
-Your team administrator will also create different workspaces.
+Your team administrator will also create different [workspaces]({{site.baseurl}}/developer_guide/platform_wide/getting_started/app_group_configuration/).
 Workspaces group your data—users, segments, API keys—into one location.
 As a best practice, we suggest only putting different versions of the same or very similar apps together under one workspace.

 Importantly, workspaces provide API keys for multiple platforms (iOS, Android, etc.).
 You'll use the correlated API keys to associate SDK data with a particular workspace.
-Navigate to the different workspaces to access the API key for each of your apps.
+Navigate to your workspaces to access the API key for each of your apps.
 Ensure each API key has the correct permissions to perform the work you've scoped.
 See the [API provisioning article for details.][7]

 {% alert important %}
 It's important that you set up different environments for development and production.
 Setting up a test environment will ensure you won't spend actual money during onboarding and QA.
 To create a testing environment, set up a testing workspace and be sure to use its API key so that you aren't populating your production workspace with test data.